 I can remember that it was not a very easy matter for me to give up the union in which I had spent my boyhood and all the years of my young manhood.
-I remember that I felt there was something in it in the nature of a sacrifice, and yet I had to make it in the interest of the larger duty that I owed myself and the working class.10
+I remember that I felt there was something in it in the nature of a sacrifice, and yet I had to make it in the interest of the larger duty that I owed to myself and my class.